Checkout icon

 Feature Classic API Checkout API

-Creating orders that allow for partial payments -white_check_mark-
+Creating orders that allow for partial payments Required

 How to migrate

-Follow this guide to migrate to Checkout API v71 or later.
+Follow this guide to migrate to Checkout API v72 or later.
+The migration tasks that you must do depends on your type of Classic API integration.

-While you make your updates, you can continue to use your existing Classic API integration to process live payments.
+During your migration process, you can continue to use your existing Classic API integration to process live payments.

 Update settings in Customer Area